Almantask/BDD-Specflow-Demo-SimplCommerce/docs/Refineing-User-Stories/Change-Shopping-Cart-Item-Quantity-Refinement.md

 - A short description using a persona.
 - Acceptence criteria (rules)
 - Rules should be illustrated through examples (written in any form, as long as it is convenient)
-- Do all you can to figure out all the business cases, but don't guess what you don't know - leave open questions where necessary